Redcore-Development/Simple-Node-Obfuscator/README.md

 ## What it is not:

 Some kind of magical obfuscator package built from scratch.
-The main goal for this package is to provide a root directory for your javascript code and have it wrapper produce the obfuscated code in the same file structre.
+The main goal for this module is to provide the same file structre for your obfuscated code.

+source -> src/server/server.js
+compiled -> dist/server/server.js

+This also works for mutiple file layers such as src/**/**/**/**/*.js.

 ## Example: